 Working in Cape Town was an invaluable experience that greatly improved my skills as a physician.
 I encourage any of you who have an opportunity to explore work/training internationally to do so, as you are sure to gain new experiences and form new relationships that will aid you in your future career.

 Sameer Mal, B.Sc., M.D.
-PGY4 Emergency Medicine, UWO EMS Resident - SWORBHP is a continuous process which searching for the best-in-class performance.
+PGY4 Emergency Medicine, UWO EMS Resident - SWORBHP

 Benchmarking